An automation consists of a combination of steps, represented by individual panels in the automation flow diagram:

 The Steps selection panel displays.

-The Steps selection panel
+Example of the Steps selection panel

 - Click the appropriate step.